“A school without music is like a body without a soul”

 Recent research has confirmed what educators have always known: music develops the mental abilities of students and increases academic performance.
-But music should not be studied for that reason, but rather because it is a universal language of enormous power.
-Children must be trained to discern and love the good, true, and beautiful in all of the arts, but especially in music.
+Music should not be studied for that reason only, but rather because it is a universal language of enormous power.
+Children must be trained to discern and love what is good, true, and beautiful in all of the arts, but especially in music.

 Music completes the triad of universal languages, but it has its own special attributes not possessed by the other two.
 Mathematical at its base, music expresses thoughts and emotions with an almost divine power to touch the soul.
 Music is comparable to Latin in its potential to form the character of a student and define the culture of a school.
 Like Latin and mathematics, music is a core subject, required of students every year.

 Highlands Latin School employs a sequential K-12 program that instills the fundamentals of music and music theory through the training of the voice as a primary instrument.
-Mrs. Rhonda Hibdon introduces students to the elements of music through ear training, basic note reading, and the singing of simple, classic repertoire.
-The primary music class serves as a preparatory class for lower school choir and recorder ensemble.
+In primary school, students are introduced to the elements of music through ear training, basic note reading, and the singing of simple, classic repertoire.
+The primary music class serves as a preparatory class for Grammar School Choir.

-In recorder ensemble, students develop musicianship and apply their note reading skills through instrumental performance.
-The class provides an opportunity for students to experience differentiating pitch, dynamics, and musical texture through both individual and group performance.
-In addition, students study voice and music theory with the prestigious four year program of the Royal School of Church Music, Voice for Life.
+With recorders and handbells, Grammar School students develop musicianship and apply their note-reading skills through instrumental performance.
+Music class provides an opportunity for students to experience differentiating pitch, dynamics, and musical texture through both individual and group performance.

-All grammar and upper school students sing in one of our Latin choirs, directed by Dr. Louie Bailey.
-In addition to age-appropriate techniques for training vocal production, Dr. Bailey employs solfegg (do-re-mi…) and accompanying Kodaly hand signs to train the ear around musical intervals in preparation for reading and sight-singing.
+All Grammar and Upper School students sing in one of our Latin Choirs, directed by Dr. Louie Bailey, retired Louisville Youth Choir Chorale director.
+In addition to age-appropriate techniques for training vocal production, Dr. Bailey employs solfege (do-re-mi…) and accompanying Kodaly hand signs to train the ear around musical intervals in preparation for reading and sight-singing.

-Our ultimate goals are to train every child to hear – with discernment and appreciation – the music of every era and culture and to experience the consummate joy of a well-trained voice joined to others in performing the masterworks of our Western tradition.
-Because most of the great choral literature of that tradition is sacred, much of it in Latin, our choral program is closely aligned to our goals as a Classical School for Christian students.
+Our goals are to train every child to hear – with discernment and appreciation – the music of every era and culture, and to experience the consummate joy of a well-trained voice joined to others in performing the masterworks of our Western tradition.
+Because most of the great choral literature of that tradition is sacred, much of it in Latin, our choral program is closely aligned to our goals as a classical Christian school.